 - the couple does not have minor children

-Fault Grounds for Divorce in Tennessee
+Fault Grounds for Divorce

 Impotence: If one spouse is impotent and his inability to procreate existed before the marriage, it would be reasonable grounds for divorce.
 Being unable to procreate is not sufficient on its own to qualify as a fault, the spouse must also be unable to have sex.